mlubinsky/mlubinsky.github.com/tf/README.md

 This involves interacting with the Android framework through JNI (Java Native Interface).
 While you'll be writing C/C++ code, you'll still need to interact with Java classes and APIs to get sensor data.

 Key Android Classes: Look into the android.hardware.SensorManager and android.hardware.Sensor classes, specifically the Sensor.TYPE_GPS sensor type.
 You'll also need android.location.LocationManager and android.location.LocationListener.

 NDK JNI Interaction: You'll use JNI functions to call Java methods that manage the sensors.
 This involves getting the Java environment, finding the necessary classes and methods, and making the calls.

 Example Code Guidance:
 Search for examples of "Android NDK GPS sensor" or "Android JNI GPS location."
 There are many tutorials and Stack Overflow answers that demonstrate how to access location data from C/C++ using the NDK.
-Focus on examples that use LocationManager as Sensor.TYPE_GPS is deprecated.
+Focus on examples that use LocationManager (as Sensor.TYPE_GPS is deprecated !).

 Integrating with LiteRT: